Scream (2022 film): Plot

 Sidney arrives in town after learning of Dewey's death and meets Gale and Sam at the hospital.
 Sidney asks Sam to help stop Ghostface, but Sam declines, choosing to leave town with Richie and Tara.
 Sidney and Gale follow the trio to Amber's house, revealed to be Stu's former home, where the original Woodsboro massacre took place.
 During a party in Wes' honor, the Meeks twins are attacked by Ghostface.
-As the friend group gathers, Amber pulls out Dewey's gun and shoots Liv in the head, revealing herself as Ghostface.
+As the friend group gathers, Amber pulls out Dewey's gun and shoots Liv dead, revealing herself as Ghostface.
 Sidney and Gale arrive, and Richie is revealed to be Amber's accomplice.
-He stabs Sam, and together, he and Amber take the Carpenter sisters, Sidney, and Gale into the kitchen where Sidney first confronted Billy and Stu.
+He stabs Sam, and together, he and Amber take Sam, Sidney, and Gale into the kitchen where Sidney first confronted Billy and Stu.

 Richie and Amber explain that they are fans of the Stab film series who met online.
 Disappointed with the direction of the most recent Stab 8, they initiated a new killing spree to inspire a fresh installment based on true events and planned to frame Sam as the culprit.
 Sam attacks Richie, while Tara attacks Amber but is incapacitated.
 Sidney and Gale fight Amber, ending with Gale shooting Amber, causing her to fall onto a lit stove and catch fire.
 Richie chases Sam, who sees a hallucination of Billy that guides her to Amber's abandoned knife.
 Embracing her paternal legacy, Sam repeatedly stabs Richie and slits his throat before shooting him to ensure he is dead.
 A horribly burned Amber attempts to attack the group again, but is fatally shot by Tara.

 Tara and the Meeks twins are taken to the hospital, while Sam thanks Sidney and Gale for their help.
 Gale decides not to write a book about the new murders to avoid giving the killers notoriety, opting instead to write a tribute to Dewey.
 Sam joins Tara in the ambulance as the night's events are reported on the news.